 Financial statements were not timely filed with the Louisiana Legislative Auditor.
+This is a repeat finding from the prior year.

 Criteria:

 LSA-RS 24:513 (5)(a) requires the engagement to be completed within six months of the close of the entity's fiscal year.